rahulkumarsingh73690/docs-3/docs/.vitepress/includes/jwt-service-clients.md

 by default as the server will rotate JWT Access Token Cookies which expire before the Refresh Token expiration.

-The alternative configuration of using explicit JWT Bearer Tokens is also supported in all smart, generic Service Clients for all [Add ServiceStack Reference](/add-servicestack-reference) languages which enable a nicer (i.e. maintenance-free) development experience with all Service Clients including built-in support for Refresh Token Cookies where they’ll automatically fetch new JWT Bearer Tokens & transparently Auto Retry Requests on 401 Unauthorized responses:
+The alternative configuration of using explicit JWT Bearer Tokens is also supported in all smart, generic Service Clients for all [Add ServiceStack Reference](/add-servicestack-reference) languages which enable a nicer (i.e. maintenance-free) development experience with all Service Clients automatically supports fetching new JWT Bearer Tokens & transparently Auto Retry Requests on **401 Unauthorized** responses:

 #### C#, F# & VB .NET Service Clients